Akshit-Gupta-2005/Appian-R3/README.md

 ## Getting Started

 ### Chrome Extension:
-1. Clone this repository.
+1. Download the extension from - https://drive.google.com/uc?export=download&id=1hj9uLeCPD9dkiKclj2K7o02GwsT8nKkf
-2. Navigate to `chrome-extension/` folder.
+2. Unzip the folder.
 3. Go to `chrome://extensions` and enable **Developer Mode**.
 4. Click **Load Unpacked** and select the `chrome-extension` folder.
 5. Pin the Extension for easy use